evnchw/evnchw.github.io/_quant/20240825_mfg_master_equation_part_1.md

 ---
-title: "[in progress] Notes on the master equation in mean field games (Delarue 2021)"
+title: "The master equation in mean field games, part 1 (via Delarue 2021)"
 collection: quant
 type: "Post"
-permalink: /quant/20240818_mfg_master_equation
+permalink: /quant/20240825_mfg_master_equation_part_1
-date: 2024-08-18
+date: 2024-08-25
 ---

 These are my informal notes on the master equation in mean field game theory, closely following the accessible sketch in [Delarue (2021)](https://www.ams.org/meetings/shortcourse/Delarue_AMS.pdf) with the same notation and supplemented when necessary.

 See the reference for full details.
 All errors are mine.

-## What is a master equation?
+## What is the master equation?

-From physics: the idea is to have a unified equation to model the evolution of a system over time and (probabilistic) states. [(Wiki)](https://en.wikipedia.org/wiki/Master_equation)
+Originally from physics, the idea of a *master equation* is to have a unified equation to model the evolution of a system over time and (probabilistic) states. [(Wiki)](https://en.wikipedia.org/wiki/Master_equation)

 > When the probabilities of the elementary processes are known, one can write down a continuity equation for W, from which all other equations can be derived and which we will call therefore the "master” equation.

-Hence, the **master equation** is a unified equation that describes succintly a mean field game system: the "backward" equation for agent optimization, and the "forward" equation for population dynamics, as well as the initial conditions.
+Hence, the **master equation in field game theory** is a unified equation that describes succintly a mean field game system: the "backward" equation for agent optimization, and the "forward" equation for population dynamics, as well as the initial conditions.

 ## Part 1: setting up the mean field game